Extreme Fear in Dogs: A Deep-Dive Distance Learning Course

 -will sign a code of conduct statement after successful completion of the course, agreeing to maintain the standards of the program

--will be added to our referral base upon successful completion of standard course materials and certification track materials
+-will be added to our referral base upon successful completion of all course requirements

--will receive a TFDP CERTIFIED icon to display on their website and other marketing materials, in addition to the Fearful Dog Professional certificate of completion
+-will receive a TFDP CERTIFIED icon to display on their website and other marketing materials, in addition to the Fearful Dog Professional or Associate certificate of completion

 When does it start?

-The Extreme Fear in Dogs course opens in mid-January, after which you may start any time you like.
-The course is self-paced, so you can study at your convenience, through June 30, 2020.
+The course is self-paced; you may start any time you like.
+The current version of the course closes on June 30, 2020.

 I’m not a professional trainer or animal worker.
 Is this course appropriate for me?

 Yes!
-Because there are very few opportunities for deep-dive learning about fearful dogs, we feel it is important to include everyone who has contact with a fearful dog.
+Because there are very few opportunities for deep-dive learning about fearful dogs, we feel it is important to include everyone who has contact with a fearful dog, and we know it will help you!

 I’m a trainer but not a certified behavior consultant or equivalent.
-Can I still go for the full “Certification” on top of the certificate of completion?
+Can I still go for the full Professional “Certification”?

-Because we want our graduates to exemplify the very best practices in working with fearful dogs and their humans, and because fearful dogs’ lives are often at risk, we feel it’s important that those on the Certification track already have a good general working knowledge in and experience with dog behavior.
-However, the Fearful Dogs Scholar certificate of completion is available to you upon graduation!
+Because we want our graduates to exemplify the very best practices in working with fearful dogs and their humans, and because fearful dogs’ lives are often at risk, we feel it’s important that those on the Pro Certification track already have a behavior certification or equivalent, as well as a good general working knowledge in and experience with dog behavior.

 How long does the course take?